ArthurFakhouri/NLW-Unite-Client-React/README.md

 ## 🔧 Como executar
 Go to the folder where you clone the project, open a terminal and follow these steps:
-- 01 - npm install (This command will install all project dependencies)
+- 01 - npm install (Esse comando instalará todas as dependências do projeto)
-- 02 - npm dev (This command will run the project and by default it will be running at: http://localhost:5173)
+- 02 - npm dev (Esse comando irá rodar projeto em: http://localhost:5173)

 ## 📽️ Demonstração